muzzammil-hussain/umt_workshop_1803/README.md

  4. `npm start`
  5. If everything works, your frontend changes will available at `127.0.0.1:3000`

+ In /frontend/src/Routes.js you can switch between backend API by changing value for variable HOST_NAME

 ## Flash/Expressjs API Usage
 Both API's serves same data with same endpoints, except their URL which will be: